MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 # Add-VMGpuPartitionAdapter

 ## SYNOPSIS
-Add GPU Partition adapter to a virtual machine
+Adds a GPU partition adapter to a virtual machine.

 ## SYNTAX